Open-Source-Chandigarh/Cafe-Management/README.md

 Contributions are always welcome!
 Steps to contribute:
-1. You are welcome to solve already existing issues or create new ones.
+1. You are welcome to solve already existing issues or create new ones.Wait for the issue to be assigned to you.
-2. Click the 'Fork' button in top right to fork the repository.
+2. To start working click the 'Fork' button in top right to fork the repository.
 3. Clone the repository using the following command
  ```bash
   git clone https://link-to-project
 ```
 4. Make changes to the code.
 5. Once you are satisfied, commit the changes and and push your code to the forked repository.
-6. Create a pull request from the forked repository to this repository.Make sure to provide a concise title and description.
+6. Create a pull request from the forked repository to this repository.Make sure to provide a concise title and description.Your pull request will only be accepted if the issue is assigned to you.

 We will review your code and merge it into the project.
 Please adhere to the code of conduct.

 Thanks for contributing!